 The Company also announced a corporate restructuring that resulted in a reduction in its workforce by 84% that was substantially completed in the first quarter of 2023.
-In connection with the corporate restructuring, the Company recorded a restructuring charge for severance and related costs of \$5.6 million during the three months ended March 31, 2023.
 The Company also approved up to \$3.9 million of retention amounts to employees, subject to remaining actively employed with the Company through specified dates.
 The retention amounts are being expensed as the services are performed.
-During the three months ended March 31, 2023, the Company recorded retention costs of \$0.7 million.
+During the three and six months ended June 30, 2023, the Company recorded severance and retention costs of \$2.0 million and \$8.3 million, respectively.

-Restructuring and other charges also includes loss on lease termination of \$8.1 million (see Note 9), loss on disposal of property and equipment of \$3.4 million, primarily related to leasehold improvements in connection with the lease termination, and impairment of lab equipment of \$0.3 million (see Note 4).
+Restructuring and other charges for the six months ended June 30, 2023, also includes loss on lease termination of \$8.1 million (see Note 9), loss on disposal of property and equipment of \$3.3 million, primarily related to leasehold improvements in connection with the lease termination, and impairment of assets held for sale of \$0.3 million.